-Unexpected Questions or Answers from Participants
+Unexpected Questions or Answers from Learners

-Pick three or four situations from the handout Managing Questions for Effective Training (see Handout page 68).
+Pick three or four situations from the handout Managing Questions for Effective Training (Appendix 12).

-ASK: Ask participants what their response would be, making sure the responses in the handout are covered.
-Or assign a situation to each team and have them role play the situation and trainer response.
+ASK: Ask learners what their response would be, making sure the responses in the handout are covered.
+Or assign a situation to each team and have them role-play the situation and trainer response.

-Distribute handout Managing Questions for Effective Training (see Handout page 69).
+Distribute handout Managing Questions for Effective Training (Appendix 12).